Here’s what we know about COVID-19 and vitamin D

 Vitamin D in the age of social distancing

-Since vitamin D is still important to health, it’s worth discussing how stay-at-home orders may be affecting your status.
+Since vitamin D is still important to health, it’s worth discussing how spending more time at home may be affecting your status.
 If you’ve been hunkering down indoors more than usual lately, it might pay to step outside more often.
-Skin produces vitamin D with exposure to the sun's UV rays, and you can’t get that boost by sitting behind glass windows, says Shilpi Khetarpal, MD, a dermatologist with the Cleveland Clinic.
+Skin produces vitamin D with exposure to the sun's UV rays, and you can’t get that boost by sitting behind glass windows, says dermatologist, Shilpi Khetarpal.

 Vitamin D in our diet: How much do we need?